luyadev/luya/docs/guide/concept-headless.md

 # LUYA Headless system

 As LUYA is built upon the concept of REST APIs, providing headless access to the database content of LUYA is a no brainer.
 You can either access the [[ngrest.md]] APIs or the CMS admin APIs.
-Since LUYA admin version 1.1.0 we have added the ability to create users only for API request and an overview of which endpoints they can request data from:
+Since LUYA admin version 1.1.0 we've added the ability to create API-Users and an overview of which endpoints they can request data from:

 ![API User overview](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/api-user-overview.png "API User overview")

-In order to make calls from your application to a luya headless admin you can use the [luya-headless client](github.com/luyadev/luya-headless).

 ## Make calls

-In order to make calls to the LUYA Admin APIs you can either use your own library or use the [luya-headless client](github.com/luyadev/luya-headless) which provides a very easy to use wrapper which will continiuesly developed in order to match the needs of a true headless system.
+In order to make calls to the LUYA Admin APIs you can either use your own library or the [luya-headless client](github.com/luyadev/luya-headless) whicht provides a very easy to use wrapper.
+The headless client will be continuously developed in order to match the changing needs of a true headless system.

 Example usage with the client library: